Buydowns

 Buttons:

 3.1.
-Cancel: This button lets you cancel all the changes made in the dialog box and takes you back to the previous form.
+Close: This button lets you cancel all the changes made in the dialog box and takes you back to the previous form.

 3.2.
-Update Selected Discounts: This button will save and update all the selected buydowns to new attributes.
+Update Selected Buydowns: This button will save and update all the selected buydowns to new attributes.

 8. Manage Buydown Groups